Food color markers...slap a zing on those cookies!

 Question: How long does it take the food ink to dry on cookies?

 Answer: It depends on humidity.
 Usually, 2-4 hours, though sometimes up to 6 hours.
+But most of the time within minutes.
+Again completely depends on humidity...that nasty culprit anyhow!

-You can lightly dust the dried icing or dried glaze with that you have used the markers on with cornstarch.
+You can lightly dust the dried icing or dried glaze that you have used the markers on with cornstarch.
 Let set for a couple of minutes, then dust off with a very soft brush.
 You can also place them in a dehydrator or oven with a light to speed up drying time.

 Question: Do the food color markers dry out fast?